sajathfirthows/sajathfirthows/README.md

-💻I am currently an Undergraduate Student in Network Engineering.

-♾️Currently I am learning for DevOps.

-👨‍💼I am developing skills in Cloud like AWS & Azure with that learning Git, Docker & CI/CD pipeline.
+💻I am an Undergraduate Student in Network Engineering and having 6 months plus of experience.
+Focusing on DevOps with a passion for driving efficiency.
+Gaining Skills in using a variety of DevOps tools, such as CI/CD pipelines, infrastructure as code (IaC), and monitoring and logging systems.
+Committed to staying up-to-date with the latest DevOps practices and technologies.

 🎭I am looking for DevOps oppurtunities to expose my skills which I have gained from myself.